If there was one phrase that I most often heard during my twenties, it would be: “… but you don’t look sick.”

 THIS was my reality for 8 LONG years…

-There were few days where I didn’t wish for my life to end.
+There were few days when I didn’t wish for my life to end.
 All I knew was pain, numbness, and suffering.
 It was my own personal Hell.

-My symptoms started suddenly in October 2005, while stationed overseas in the Middle East.
+My symptoms started suddenly in October 2005 while stationed overseas in the Middle East.
 I was finally diagnosed in 2009 with complex partial seizures.
-In 2011 I was diagnosed with several autoimmune issues: chronic pain, chronic fatigue, fibromyalgia, lupus, demylenating polyneuropathy, and 7 additional diagnoses that I can’t pretend to be able to pronounce, spell, or understand.
+In 2011 I was diagnosed with several autoimmune issues: chronic pain, chronic fatigue, fibromyalgia, lupus, demyelinating polyneuropathy, and seven additional diagnoses that I can’t pretend to be able to pronounce, spell, or understand.
 It felt like the doc wrote a death sentence.
-I walked out of my neurologist’s office once again, with no help, no relief, and no hope.
+I walked out of my neurologist’s office once again with no help, no relief, and no hope.

-At some point when you walk through a life of complete misery… too broke to make changes you know you need, and too sick to make an income you know you need to afford to live… you realize nothing is ever going to change and you’re caught in a cycle of excuses.
+At some point, when you walk through a life of complete misery… too broke to make changes you know you need, and too sick to make an income you know you need to afford to live… you realize nothing will ever change, and you’re caught in a cycle of excuses.
 You start to wonder… What if you could feel better??

 - Accept living a life that sucks, barely able to hang on, filled with depression and anxiety

-- Find little changes to make that pieces together what we need to create those changes ourselves.
+- Find little changes to make that piece together what we need to create those changes ourselves.